Skip to content

 Direct Indexing and Stock-Level Tax-Loss Harvesting

 Once your taxable account reaches $100,000, Wealthfront enables direct indexing.
-Instead of owning an S&P 500 ETF, for example, Wealthfront purchases the individual stocks that make up the index.
-Why does this matter?
-Because individual stocks create far more tax-loss harvesting opportunities than a single ETF.
+Instead of owning an S&P 500 ETF, Wealthfront purchases the individual stocks that make up the index.
+The advantage: when the overall index is up, many individual stocks within it are still down.
+Wealthfront harvests losses on those individual losers and replaces them with similar stocks — creating far more tax-loss harvesting opportunities than a single ETF can provide.

-This is called Stock-Level Tax-Loss Harvesting (Stock-Level TLH), and Wealthfront was the first robo-advisor to offer it.
-The platform claims this can generate an additional 1.0% to 2.0% in after-tax returns compared to standard index fund investing, depending on your tax bracket and market conditions.
+This is called Stock-Level Tax-Loss Harvesting, and Wealthfront was the first robo-advisor to offer it at scale.
+The platform estimates it can generate an additional 1.0 to 2.0% in after-tax annual returns compared to standard index fund investing, depending on your tax bracket and market conditions.

-At $500,000 and above, Wealthfront extends direct indexing to include international stocks as well, creating even more harvesting opportunities.
+At $500,000+, Wealthfront extends direct indexing to international stocks as well.

 Risk Parity